Active learning of potential-energy surfaces of weakly-bound complexes with regression-tree ensembles: Methods

 To decide whether or not the performance is satisfactory, one needs to choose a stopping criterion.
 We used the root mean square (RMS) error on a test dataset.
 We refer to an algorithm that performs step $(a)$ as a policy algorithm.

-A simple example of a policy algorithm is uniform random sampling from the pool.
+A simple example of a policy algorithm is uniform RS from the pool.
 Such an algorithm is representativeness based, as it samples more data from dense regions.
-In the present case, the random sampling queries more molecular geometries with energies close to the dissociation limit, which is due to the distribution of data in the pool.
+In the present case, RS queries more molecular geometries with energies close to the dissociation limit, which is due to the distribution of data in the pool.

 An example of an uncertainty-based algorithm is QBC.
 In this algorithm one trains an ensemble of efficient and diverse learners on the currently labeled dataset.
 To decide whether the inclusion of a certain point would improve the performance of the regressor, these learners are asked to predict the energies of this point.
 If they produce very different values, we conclude that adding this point to the training set will improve the performance and query the user about the corresponding energy.
 The algorithm is formalized in \autoref{alg:QBC}.